-On the contrary with what many innovation professionals might think, crowdsourcing approach to problem solving is not something new: In fact, the invention of the first marine chronometer which dates back to 300 years ago is a successful case of crowdsourcing.
+On the contrary with what many innovation professionals might think, crowdsourcing approach to problem-solving is not something new: In fact, the invention of the first marine chronometer which dates back to 300 years ago is a successful case of crowdsourcing.

-The problem was considered so intractable, and following the Scilly naval disaster of 1707 so important, that the British Parliament offered the Longitude prize of £20,000 (equivalent of £2.75 million today) for a solution to this issue.
+The problem was considered so intractable, and following the Scilly naval disaster of 1707 so important, that the British Parliament offered the Longitude prize of £20,000 (the equivalent of £2.75 million today) for a solution to this issue.
 This outreach was particularly important because other in-house attempts had proven to be unsuccessful.
 For example, a host of brilliant scientists, including Giovanni Domenico Cassini, Christiaan Huygens, Edmond Halley, and Isaac Newton, had all tried to address the issue only to find out their solutions were not fully reliable.

 The winning solution, one of more than 100 submissions, was an accurate chronometer that enabled the exact triangulation of location.
-It came from John Harrison, a carpenter and clockmaker from the English countryside, who was eventually awarded the prize.
+It came from John Harrison, a carpenter, and clockmaker from the English countryside, who was eventually awarded the prize.

 The story of the first marine chronometer is a reminder of the value of crowdsourcing: The impact that hidden heroes like John Harrison make sometimes lasts for generations.